RxLaboratory/Duik/src-docs/duik/docs/autorig.md

 ## Using the Auto-rig

-1. Select some layers in the composition .
+1. Select some layers in the composition.
 2. Click the "Auto-rig & IK" button.

     - **If there are Structures** in the selection: